interlegis/hiera-openstack/README.md

 - created
 - security_groups

-The special key "servers", from the scope "common", lists all you project instances with their properties.
+The special key "servers", from the scope "common", lists all your project instances with their properties.

 # Authors